-Once the form is complete please email to firstname.lastname@example.org or post to Oxted Therapies Unit, Barnetts Shaw, Oxted RH8 0NQ.
+Once the form is complete please save or scan it as a document (not a photo/jpg) then email to firstname.lastname@example.org, or post the paper copy to Oxted Therapies Unit, Barnetts Shaw, Oxted RH8 0NQ.

 You should only refer yourself for one condition at a time.
 If you have multiple conditions then you can self-refer again after treatment for your first condition has ended.

 Referrals will be assessed by our physiotherapy team who will ensure you are seen by the right service at the right time.
 If your self-referral is deemed unsuitable we will contact you to explain why and suggest a more appropriate route.